Cassie's mother says Sean 'Diddy' Combs demanded $20K because her daughter was seeing someone else

 Another time, he said Combs summoned him to his office to show him video he'd recorded at a party of James dancing wildly and told him: “Ok.
 I'm going to keep this footage in case I ever need it.”
 James said he took it as a threat to keep him in line.

-Cassie testified last week that Combs threatened to release videos of her having sex with male sex workers during so-called freak-offs Combs orchestrated if she didn't do as he said.
+Cassie testified last week that Combs threatened that if she didn’t do as he said, he would release videos of her having sex with male sex workers during freak-offs.

-James also described being required to take lie detector tests twice when Combs was trying to find out who stole cash in one instance and a watch in another.
+James also described being required to take lie detector tests twice when Combs was trying to find out who stole cash and a watch.

 He said Combs was on drugs nearly every day, often taking Percocet by day and ecstasy by night.
-When he stocked Combs' hotel rooms, he said, drugs were in a bag dropped off by security, including the pill meant to look like then-President Barack Obama.
+When he stocked Combs' hotel rooms, he said, drugs were in a bag dropped off by security, including a pill meant to look like former President Barack Obama.

 The moment when James saw the three guns on Combs' lap came when he testified that he was involved in Combs’ attempt to confront his music industry rival Suge Knight at a Los Angeles diner in November 2008 — an incident that Cassie also testified about.
 He said he quit soon afterward.